rollup/rollup/docs/configuration-options/index.md

 |     CLI: | `--jsx.importSource <library>` |
 | Default: | `null`                         |

 Where to import the element factory function and/or the fragment element from.
-If left to `null`, Rollup will assume that `factory` and `fragment` refer to global variables and make sure they are not shadowed by local variables.
+If left to `null`, Rollup will assume that [`jsx.factory`](#jsx-factory) and [`jsx.fragment`](#jsx-fragment) refer to global variables and makes sure they are not shadowed by local variables.

 #### jsx.jsxImportSource